Achievable logoAchievable logo

 Attention

-Attention is a fundamental component of cognition, enabling us to focus on specific stimuli while filtering out others.
-It can be understood in several ways:
+Attention is a core part of cognition.
+It lets you focus on certain stimuli while filtering out others.
+You can think about attention in several related ways:

 • Example: Focusing on a friend’s conversation in a noisy café while tuning out background chatter.